zamazan4ik/awesome-pgo/article/article.md

 ### Migrate projects from FE PGO to IR PGO

-TODO: is it still true in the reworked Clang docs?
-I think some rework here is needed

 As we discussed at the beginning, IR PGO is the preferred way to do instrumentation-based PGO nowadays in the LLVM ecosystem.
-Unfortunately, for some reason, this information is not available yet in the documentation.
-The only way to find it is to find the corresponding [issue](https://github.com/llvm/llvm-project/issues/45668) in the LLVM issue tracker or find a similar [discussion](https://discourse.llvm.org/t/profile-guided-optimization-pgo-related-questions-and-suggestions/75232/2?u=zamazan4ik) at LLVM forum.
-At the same time, official Clang documentation about PGO [suggests](https://clang.llvm.org/docs/UsersManual.html#profiling-with-instrumentation) using FE PGO (`-fprofile-instr-generate` compiler flag).
-People read the documentation and of course go with the first option in the documentation - with FE PGO.
+Unfortunately, for some reason, this information was not available in the documentation until recently.
+The only way to find it was to find the corresponding [issue](https://github.com/llvm/llvm-project/issues/45668) in the LLVM issue tracker or find a similar [discussion](https://discourse.llvm.org/t/profile-guided-optimization-pgo-related-questions-and-suggestions/75232/2?u=zamazan4ik) at LLVM forum.
+At the same time, official Clang documentation about PGO [suggested](https://clang.llvm.org/docs/UsersManual.html#profiling-with-instrumentation) using FE PGO (`-fprofile-instr-generate` compiler flag).
+People read the documentation ,and went with the first option in the documentation - with FE PGO.
+Oops!
+Fortunately, current Clang documentation is alrady fixed and suggests to use IR PGO by default.

 There are already some projects that integrated FE PGO in their PGO pipelines.
 We need to help such projects migrate to the recommended and more perspective IR PGO.
 I created a tracking [issue](https://github.com/zamazan4ik/awesome-pgo/issues/3) for the activity.
 Probably the project list will be extended in the future.

 ### "Good first PGO project" issue list

 I prepared the "[Are we PGO yet?](https://github.com/zamazan4ik/awesome-pgo/blob/main/are_we_pgo_yet.md)" list for several reasons.
 At least, I need a place to track where I already created a PGO request - human memory is not a very sustainable thing, you know.
-But this list also can be good place where any potentially interested in PGO person can find some open-source project, and try to contribute PGO into it.
+But this list also can be a good place where any potentially interested in PGO person can find some open-source project, and try to contribute PGO into it.
 I create PGO evaluations requests only for projects where I expect some performance gains from enabling PGO (based on my current expertise in this field).
 So if you want to play with PGO and just looking for a good playground - you can find something interesting in the list.
 It will be a win-win situation: you can polish your PGO skill on a project, and the project has a chance to get PGOed by the community.
 Of course, this list is not complete at all and I missed many projects that can benefit from PGO.
 However, it's better than nothing IMO.

 ### Perform more PGO benchmarks